Q What attracts voles to gardens?

 Water vole (Arvicola amphibius) This is much bigger, at 15-20cm, and less common than the others, with dark brown fur, and brown/grey underparts.
 It lives around water, including garden ponds, feeding mainly on plants.
 Although sometimes known as water rats, water voles have blunter heads and smaller tails, and do not spread diseases or cause the same damage as land rats.

-Q What damage is caused by voles?
+Q What damage is caused by voles in gardens?

 A Seeds are often eaten by voles.
 They will invade the greenhouse to carry off newly sown seeds from seed trays.
 The seeds of trees are also often eaten by voles, but this is usually helpful to gardeners, as it prevents large numbers of unwanted seedlings from appearing.